 - Does the Dispensary Give Back?

 The best dispensaries are about more than just making money.
 The best dispensaries give back to the community, either the cannabis community, the local community where the shop is located, and in the best instances both!
 Magnolia Wellness in Oakland, CA is an excellent example of a dispensary that gives back.
-Not only do they pour money into local Oakland causes and charities, they support marijuana prisoners by organizing their members to send cards and letters to prisoners each month, collecting support letters for marijuana prisoners’ clemency efforts, and donating to the Marijuana Lifer Project, which advocates for prisoners serving life sentences for marijuana.
+Not only do they pour money into local Oakland causes and charities, they support marijuana prisoners by organizing their members to send cards and letters to prisoners each month, collecting support letters for marijuana prisoners’ clemency efforts.